 Called kulfi, Indian ice cream is traditionally served in special molds and is another refreshing finish to a chicken tikka masala meal.
 It's thicker than American ice cream because it isn't churned to incorporate air into the milk mixture.
 To give your own ice cream an Indian twist, top it with a drizzle of honey, chopped and toasted pistachios and toasted, shredded coconut.
 If you make your own ice cream, use coconut milk instead of cream and add grated fresh ginger.

 In India, pancakes are often served for dessert.
 Their sweetness and smooth texture give your dessert a soothing contrast from the bold main course.
 Make small pancakes with your own recipe and simply add Indian flavors to the pancake batter, such as coconut milk and about 1/2 cup of shredded coconut.
-Serve the pancakes with honey flavored with a little saffron if you would like.
+Serve the pancakes with honey flavored with a little saffron.
 Or make malpura, which are pancakes made with ricotta cheese instead of milk and served with cardamom syrup and chopped pistachios.